SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/authentication.md

 In case a node is found with a non-existing namespace entry the scan process skips this node and continues.
 An error entry will be written to the log file to provide information (more information available in debug level).

-To manually scan the address space (depending on the Address Scan Type Full / Partial) hit the rescan button.
+To manually scan the address space hit the rescan button.
 You can monitor the progress by checking the rescan operation under the control tab.

 ![Gateway events tab](/images/device-protocols/opcua/opcua-address.png)